 -C, --use-index-cache Use cache of channel index files, even if it has expired.
-This is useful if you don't setting 'ssl verify' to 'false'.
+This is useful if you don't

 -k, --insecure Allow conda to perform "insecure" SSL connections and transfers.
 Equivalent to

 --json Report all output as json.
 Suitable for using conda programmatically.